Azure/azure-sdk-for-java/sdk/spring/azure-spring-integration-eventhubs/README.md

 Spring Integration enables lightweight messaging within Spring-based applications and supports integration with external systems via declarative adapters.
 Those adapters provide a higher-level of abstraction over Spring’s support for remoting, messaging, and scheduling.

 ## Examples
-Please refer to this [sample project](sample) illustrating how to use Event Hubs integration.
+Please refer to this [sample project][sample] illustrating how to use Event Hubs integration.

 ## Troubleshooting
 ### Enable client logging